-The case is different with a battery-powered helmet as don’t need to be recharged.
+The case is different with a battery-powered helmet, as they don’t need to be recharged.
 You can replace the batteries in a matter of seconds and continue with your welding tasks.
-If you don’t want to waste time recharging, go for battery-powered helmets; however, if you are looking for a more economical option, in the long run, go for solar-powered welding helmets.
+If you don’t want to waste time recharging, go for battery-powered helmets; however, if you are looking for a more economical option in the long run, go for solar-powered welding helmets.

 As you can see, there are very many considerations to make when purchasing the best, lightest welding helmets.
 Shop smartly with the help of this post, and you will never go wrong.